 WordCamp NOLA Day 2

 Great second day at WordCamp NOLA.
-Presentation on using Wordpress as a CMS and wonderful tips on SEO.
+Presentation on using WordPress as a CMS and wonderful tips on SEO.

 Day 2 Notes